NarendraDwivedi/Cloudflare-Workers-Editor/README.md

 3. **Run the Application:**

-   - **If you downloaded the executable:** Simply run the `CloudflareWorkersEditor.exe` file.
+   - **If you downloaded the release:** Simply run the `Cloudflare Workers Editor` file.

 4. **Configure the Application:**

-   On the first launch, you will be prompted to enter your Cloudflare API token and account ID.
+   On the first launch, you will need to enter your Cloudflare API token and account ID.
 Ensure these credentials are accurate to connect to your Cloudflare account.

 ## Usage